rapidsms/rapidsms/docs/topics/deployment/telecom.rst

 **Pros:**

-* Can provide strong technical infrastructre and volume discounts
+* Can provide strong technical infrastructure and volume discounts

 **Cons:**